Hexadecimator/ASC_TO_PRN_CONVERTER/README.md

-this is what the .ASC file structure is expected by the program to look like before the program can manipulate it:
+this is what .ASC file structure is expected by the program to look like before the program can manipulate it:

 *********** START TEXT COPY ***************